 To further the learning and leadership development of Melton Fellows as global citizens and advocates of global citizenship through trainings and workshops;

 Welcome to our 26th Global Citizenship Conference (GCC) in Ghana.
-We are gathering from August 13-19 to help answer one big question: What is the role of a Global Citizen in a world that is in flux?Become part of the journey today!
+From August 13-19 we gathered in Ghana to help answer one big question: What is the role of a Global Citizen in a world that is in flux?Find out more here!

 Are you interested in helping build a community of global citizens, based on mutual interests, synergies, and complementary experience?